 There are typical features of Shonen animes, for example;

-Most Shonen animes contain copious amounts of fight scenes, and many famous Shonen animes have fighting tournaments (etc, My Hero Academia), the characters say the name of the move they use aloud, the theme of friendship is often emphasized, character overly fond of food or ramen (etc Naruto) etc.
+Most Shonen animes contain copious amounts of fight scenes, and many famous Shonen animes have fighting tournaments (etc, My Hero Academia and Naruto), the characters say the name of the move they use aloud, the theme of friendship is often emphasized, characters overly fond of food or ramen like Naruto etc.

 #5 Shonen Has More Comedy Than Seinen